tca19/programming-notes/expert-c-programming/ch06-runtime/ch06-notes.md

 `size a.out` : tells the size of 4 segments (text/data/bss/dec) of executable.

-BSS (Block started by Symbol or Better Save Space) only holds variable that don't have any value yet, so it does not store the image of these variables.
+BSS (Block Started by Symbol or Better Save Space) only holds variable that don't have any value yet, so it does not store the image of these variables.
 Data segment store the initialized (both global and static) variables.
 Text segment store the executable instructions.